Skip to content

 French Press Brewing

-The French press is a simple, classic, and versatile coffee maker that produces a rich and full-bodied cup of coffee.
-It's perfect for those who prefer a strong and robust cup of coffee, and it's one of the most popular brewing methods among coffee enthusiasts worldwide.
+The French press is a simple, classic, and versatile coffee maker that produces a rich, full-bodied cup of coffee.
+It’s perfect for those who prefer a strong, robust cup of coffee, making it one of the most popular brewing methods among coffee enthusiasts worldwide.
 In this guide, we will walk you through the process of brewing a cup of our Nicaraguan Mancotal Apanas using a French press.

 Materials